Indonesian to English: AI Translation Comparison

 Claude

-Strengths: Consistent quality for long documents.
+Strengths: Maintains steady English output quality across long Indonesian passages, which is valuable for editorial pipelines..
 Good formal and academic Indonesian.
 Weaknesses: Less natural on very casual or slang-heavy Indonesian.
 Slightly slower.

 NLLB-200